 This research focuses on the problems of a matchmaking service, one designed to find groups of people with similar interests and bring them together to form coalitions and interest groups.
+We are not explicitly interested here in romantic matchmaking between users, for many reasons-the most obvious being that shared interests do not necessarily mean that two people are romantically compatible.
 The intended scale of the matchmaking is that of the entire Internet, an environment in which there are potentially millions of users and millions of agents corresponding to them.
 The domain and the large number of agents presents difficult coordination problems, such as:

-- hierarchical, single-inheritance trees are often used for such coordination, but there is no obvious a priori hierarchy in this application by which to organize the agents (why would any one person's interests be at the top of any hierarchy? how would we know whom to pick, anyway?); - asking other agents at random resembles diffusion in a gas and is extremely slow-it means each agent could be required to ask every agent on the network, guaranteeing a solution that scales poorly; and - a centralized approach runs into the problems mentioned above of quadratic scaling, and also is subject to singlepoint-of-failure problems if the central system either fails or is compromised-an important point for an application handling potentially sensitive data.
+- there is no obvious a priori hierarchy by which to organize the agents (why would any one person's interests be at the top of any hierarchy? how would we know whom to pick, anyway?); - asking other agents at random resembles diffusion in a gas and is extremely slow-it means each agent could be required to ask every agent on the network, guaranteeing a solution that scales poorly; and a centralized approach runs into the problems mentioned above of quadratic scaling, and also is subject to singlepoint-of-failure problems if the central system either fails or is compromised-an important point for an application handling potentially sensitive data.